 Car Battery Disposal

 One of the most regulated areas of auto recycling in Canada is how to dispose of car batteries.
-Lead-acid batteries hold sulfuric acid and heavy metal lead plates, both of which are acutely toxic if released into the environment.
-Certified recyclers must remove and place batteries in dedicated, sealed containers before they ship the units to approved battery recyclers.
-Battery deposit-return programs in most provinces help pay for proper processing.
-Never dispose of a car battery in ordinary waste.
+Lead-acid batteries contain sulfuric acid and heavy-metal lead plates, both of which are acutely toxic if released into the environment.
+Certified recyclers must remove batteries and place them in dedicated, sealed containers before shipping the units to approved battery recyclers.
+Electric and hybrid vehicles carry a different type of battery entirely, with its own handling requirements, which certified recyclers must also be equipped for.

 Used Oil Disposal Canada

 Used oil disposal in Canada is regulated by both federal and provincial governments.
-Depollution also includes the separate collection of engine oil, transmission fluid and brake fluid which must be recycled in licensed used oil re-refiners or energy recovery facilities.
-Used oil management programs exist for Ontario, Quebec and British Columbia (the responsible groups in Quebec are Product Care and Éco Peinture) and these attempt to ensure the recovered used oil is re-refined into lubricants that can be of use, not incinerated or landfilled.
+Depollution also includes the separate collection of engine oil, transmission fluid, and brake fluid, which must be recycled in licensed used oil re-refiners or energy recovery facilities.
+Used oil management programs exist for Ontario, Quebec, and British Columbia (the responsible groups in Quebec are Product Care and Éco Peinture) and these attempt to ensure the recovered used oil is re-refined into lubricants that can be of use, not incinerated or landfilled.
 Discarding used oil through drains or on the ground is a criminal act under the Canadian Environmental Protection Act.

 Tyre Disposal Canada